 Six years ago, when my client Rod finished his maritime training, he looked forward to having a bright future as a seafarer.
 While only 21 at that time, his earning potential was enormous for his age, but he also knew the risks involved.
 Thus, he looked for something to help secure his earning potential for his and his family’s future.
 In 2008, Rod took out a Variable Universal Life (VUL) insurance plan to address his needs.

 Six years later, his savings from the VUL policy saved his home from foreclosure.
 According to Rod, “(I)t was the best investment I ever made.”

 But what is VUL exactly?A variable universal life insurance, or VUL in short, is a financial product that offers the best of both worlds – guaranteed insurance benefit and fund accumulation.
 VUL has become the most popular insurance plan in the past decade.

-Since the policy is linked to different asset classes such as stocks and bonds, VUL presents earning potential that may not be offered in a traditional policy.
+Since the investment-linked insurance policy is linked to different asset classes such as stocks and bonds, VUL presents earning potential that may not be offered in a traditional policy.

 If you’re considering a VUL plan to beef up your portfolio, these features of the VUL may convince you:

 With a VUL plan, a policyholder has the option of putting in more than the regular premium.
 Any amount in excess of the regular premium becomes additional investment or top-up.
 In effect, the VUL fund value accumulates faster for the policyholder.
 This is great for those who are looking for investment options for their bonuses or windfalls.